Breno-Filho/Breno-Filho/README.md

 # Hello, welcome to my GitHub profile.
 Hope you enjoy it!
-    My name is Breno and I'm currently pursuing a bachelor's degree in Informations Systems.
+My name is Breno, and I'm currently pursuing a bachelor's degree in Information Systems.

 ## Social Medias
 </div>